placrosse/kodo/docs/source/unittest.rst

 Running the tests
 -----------------
 One of the first things you might want to try is to run the Kodo unit tests on your own machine.
-There are roughly two ways to do this:
+There are two ways to do this:

 Run the test binary manually ............................